aley-1998/X-Ray-Result-Interpreter/README.md

 # X-Ray-Result-Interpreter

-### Introduction:
-Often, doctors and radiologists properly diagnose their patients according to their X-ray scans.
-But sometimes patients are misdiagnosed because of human error: either the radiologist makes an erroneous interpretation of the X-rays or the scan itself was not done properly leading to false interpretations.
-Other times, radiologists ask their patients to re-do the scans because they do not look clear enough to interpret, which is time consuming for both patients and doctors as appointments get pushed back and rescheduled.
-Patients must reschedule more scan appointments and pay more money.
-Sick patients do not get their diagnosis in a timely manner.
-In extreme cases, a quick and accurate diagnosis can save a patient’s life.

 ### Objectives:
-The aim of this project is to develop a program that reduces uncertainty for radiologists when interpreting chest X-rays.
+The aim of this project is to develop a program that classifies chest X-rays.
 With a convolutional neural network-based classification model (CNN), lung infections in X-ray imaging can be detected with high accuracy.
 This model will be able to classify scans into 1 of 2 categories: normal healthy lungs and infected unhealthy lungs.

 ### Methodologies/Techniques: